Our Senior Yoga training teaches the biological, psychological and environmental issues of the aging population,…

 The Complexities of Teaching Yoga to Seniors

-While yoga can be an excellent health and social opportunity for senior citizens, there is a shortage of qualified teachers who are trained in the unique needs of an older population.
-While a 200-hour yoga teacher training course provides an in-depth instruction in how to work with the majority of the population, instructors who wish to work with seniors need added training for several reasons.
+While yoga can be excellent health and social opportunity for senior citizens, there is a shortage of qualified teachers who are trained in the unique needs of an older population.
+While a 200-hour yoga teacher training course provides in-depth instruction on how to work with the majority of the population, instructors who wish to work with seniors need to have additional training for several reasons.

-Understanding how the body changes with age is necessary to teaching yoga to seniors in order to provide a safe, effective experience.
+Understanding how the body ages is necessary for teaching yoga to seniors in order to provide a safe, effective experience.
 Because of decreased mobility, flexibility, and chronic health concerns, most senior citizens are unable to fully take part in a standard class.
-Knowing how to modify poses to specifically meet their needs, or teaching chair yoga to help improve balance and core strength among those with limited mobility are necessary in this role.
+Knowing how to modify poses to specifically meet their needs, or teaching chair yoga to help improve balance and core strength among those with limited mobility are necessary for this role.

 Sensitivity to Older Adults

-Older adults face complex challenges and as an instructor, it’s important to honor their experiences and respect their unique strength while being aware of their vulnerabilities.
+Older adults face complex challenges and as an instructor, it’s important to honor their experiences and respect their unique strengths while being aware of their vulnerabilities.